rXelelo/rxelelo/README.md

 # 👋 Hello, I'm Rain Xelelo!

-Welcome to my GitLab profile!
+Welcome to my GitHub profile!
 I'm a developer passionate about creating and contributing to open-source projects.

 ## 🔧 Technologies & Tools